 The LTY Foundation continues to make a contribution to changing the story around mental health in schools, organizations and communities through the educational awareness and wellness programs listed below.
-Last year, 784 people participated in our programs.
-As of June this year, we have assisted 804 people at school education sessions, community workshops and health fairs.
-We are on track to far exceed our participant numbers from last year.
+In 2016, over 1,900 people participated in our programs.
+Currently, we are providing weekly student group sessions, focusing on mental wellness, in 5 Atlanta area schools.

 MIND – Mental Health Education and Awareness Program